Microsoft SharePoint is a storage and collaboration applications used by organisations around the world.

 The key benefit of SharePoint's permission structure is security.

 SharePoint is incredibly useful as an organisation’s document store.
 With so many people accessing it though, there is the possibility for problems.

 Along with staff trying to access the information they perhaps shouldn’t (financial information, personal records etc.) there is also the issue of files being accidentally deleted, or edited in a way that’s not desirable.
 Permissions prevent this by setting who can see which files, and to what level they can access files.
 It may be some staff are only given read-only access.
 Alternatively, it may require a manager’s permission before some sensitive files can be edited.

 Then there’s counteracting the risk of data security breaches.
 All access to SharePoint Online is password controlled via a user’s Office 365 account.
 Should this account be compromised (or the user departs an organisation on bad terms) permissions can be very quickly revoked to make sure that all access is removed, safeguarding files.

 On a positive note, SharePoint site permissions can be an enabling tool.
 Not everyone will know that through its connections to Office 365, SharePoint can be used to collaborate on documents with those outside of an organisation.
 The permissions function allows for documents to be shared securely.
 Documents can be read-only or fully editable from within SharePoint Online, with the option to block the download of copies for use outside of SharePoint Online.

 Once work on a document is complete, permissions can be withdrawn.
 When this happens external users will no longer be able to access documents or files.

-For more information about using site permissions for your SharePoint Online, please get in touch:
+For more information about using SharePoint site permissions, please get in touch: